bitovi/academy/src/typescript/5-classes.md

 ## Readonly modifier

 Readonly modifiers allow properties to be read, but not changed after initialization.
+Read-only members can be accessed outside the class, but their value can't be changed.

 @sourceref ./5-10-readonly.ts
 @codepen